metaplex-foundation/metaplex-program-library/README.md

 sugar deploy
 ```

 The `deploy` command will write the information of your cache file to the Candy Machine account on-chain.
-This effectively creates the Cancy Machine and displays its on-chain ID &mdash; use this ID to query its information on-chain using an [explorer](https://explorer.solana.com/).
+This effectively creates the Candy Machine and displays its on-chain ID &mdash; use this ID to query its information on-chain using an [explorer](https://explorer.solana.com/).
 You can specify the path for the configuration file with the `-c` option (default `config.json`) and the name of the cache file with the option `--cache` (default `cache.json`) in case you are not using the default names.

 After a succesful deploy, the Candy Machine is ready to be minted according to its `goLiveDate` and `whitelistMintSettings`.